mmaiip/project-5001/README.md

 - High fluctuation stock are RAM and THG (more than -10% - 10%)

-- Stock with highest return if they hold stock for year is THG and lowest is BCH.
+- Stock with highest return if they do day trade for year is THG and lowest is BCH.
 Even the lowest return stock provide a return around 8% wish is very attractive for holding stock for year.

 Up to this point, we conclude that even after the COVID-19 era, healthcare sector stock are still attractive.
 But be aware that not all stock is interesting.
 Medical care in a large company  are the one that still perform really well after the COVID era.
 We suspect that this because the impact of health tourism which can be read further in our last part.
 Up to this point, investor can customised portfolio by their risk and return preference.